MoserMichael/python-obj-system/decorator.md

         self.num_calls += 1

         # log that we are about to forward the call to the original function
-        print("Calling:",self.func.__name__,"#call:", self.num_calls, "positional-arguments:", *args, "keyword-arguments:", **kwargs)
+        print("Calling:", self.func.__name__, "#call:", self.num_calls, "positional-arguments:", *args, "keyword-arguments:", **kwargs)

         # forward the call.
         ret_val = self.func(*args, **kwargs)

-        # log that we returned from the original function, also log the return value.
+        # log the event, that we returned from the original function.
+Also log the return value of the original function
         print("Return from:", self.func.__name__, "#call:", self.num_calls, "return-value:", ret_val)

-        # return the value of the original function call.
+        # return the value of the original function call is returned to the caller
         return ret_val

 ```